-WindNODE is successfully making use of the new “reality lab” R&D format in northeastern Germany for the first time.
-In particular, this includes the implementation and use of the regulatory experimentation clause SINTEG-V, which is intended to allow SINTEG partners to test out new operating and business models without incurring economic losses due to the current regulatory regime.
+WindNODE successfully made use of the new “reality lab” R&D format in northeastern Germany for the first time.
+In particular, this included the implementation and use of the regulatory experimentation clause SINTEG-V, which was intended to allow SINTEG partners to test out new operating and business models without incurring economic losses due to the current regulatory regime.
 However, WindNODE is also committed to an ecosystem approach to energy research (large, agile partner networks spanning the value chain), to new participation formats (e.g. visitor sites) and to the development of a positive, opportunity- focused energy transition narrative.

 Establishing standards for the smart energy system made in Germany

 The efficient system integration of large volumes of renewable energy is the guiding principle of WindNODE.
 But what exactly is an ‘efficient energy system’?
 We need a measuring system to analyse, assess and compare the overall system efficiency.
 We furthermore have to ensure that the efficient energy system uses one ‘language’ at the technical level, so that the required protocols and standards are in place, e.g. in the field of data exchange.
 Another aspect is to obtain the power of interpretation for the next phase of the ‘energy transition made in Germany’.

 - Definition and measurement of the overall system efficiency: an efficiency measuring system is developed that covers the technical, ecological and social aspects.
 This results in a differentiated concept for overall system efficiency, which is used to measure the project progress at WindNODE on the one hand and on the other hand can be developed further as a diagnostic instrument for the analysis of other energy systems.